Plastic & Reconstructive Surgery

 + LIPOSUCTION

 Liposuction is useful in the treatment of localised fat deposits that don’t respond to a good diet and exercise.
-It can improve body contours with minimal scarring, and is often used as part of breast reduction and abdominoplasty procedures.
+It aims to favourably alter body contours with minimal scarring, and is often used as part of breast reduction and abdominoplasty procedures.
+However, not everyone is a good candidate for liposuction and this would be discussed during a consultation with your Specialist Plastic Surgeon.

 The procedure involves detailed pre-operative mapping followed by injection of the treatment area with fluid.
-The fluid improves the ability to remove fat using a small, hollow metal tube attached to a suction device.
+The fluid improves the ability to remove fat using a small, hollow metal tube attached to a suction device, as well as containing an anaesthetic agent that helps with post-operative pain.

-Compression garments are required for approximately a month after the procedure.
+Compression garments are required for up to six weeks after the procedure.

 + BRACHIOPLASTY